mrmarganski/mkdoc/docs/engineering/cad/stage1C.md

 ## 📸 Step 3: Pathway Deliverable

-To prove you have completed the Basic CAD pathway, you need to submit your Onshape document containing your mechanisms.
+To prove you have completed the Basic CAD pathway, you must submit your Onshape document containing your mechanisms for a mentor to review.

-1. Ensure your Onshape Document is named clearly (e.g., `FirstLast_Stage1C_Mechanisms`).
+1. **Name your file:** Ensure your Onshape Document is named clearly (e.g., `FirstLast_Stage1C_Mechanisms`).
-2. Submit to your onshape course assignment for 2064.
+2. **Submit your work:** Attach and submit your completed document to the designated assignment location within the Team 2064 Onshape Training Course.
+3. **Notify a Mentor:** Let a CAD mentor or your Subteam Lead know your final portfolio is ready for review.

 ---

-### 🎉 Pathway Complete!
+### 🎉 Pathway 1.2 Complete!
 You have successfully reached the end of Pathway 1.2: Basic CAD.
-Return to the master dashboard to view your next required step.

-[Return to Home Dashboard](../../index.md){ .md-button .md-button--primary style="width: 100%; text-align: center; font-size: 1.2em; padding: 15px;" }

-### 🎉 Module Complete!
-You have reached the end of this module.
+Choose your next step below:

-[Go to Next Module 1.3](../../safety/safetylanding.md){ .md-button .md-button--primary style="width: 100%; text-align: center; font-size: 1.2em; padding: 15px;" }
+[Go to Next Module: 1.3 Safety Certification](../safety/safetylanding.md){ .md-button .md-button--primary style="width: 100%; text-align: center; font-size: 1.2em; padding: 15px; margin-bottom: 10px;" }

-Or return to the master dashboard to view your next required step.

-[Return to Home Dashboard](../index.md){ .md-button .md-button--primary style="width: 100%; text-align: center; font-size: 1.2em; padding: 15px;" }
+[Return to Home Dashboard](../index.md){ .md-button style="width: 100%; text-align: center; font-size: 1.2em; padding: 15px;" }